About

 I’m a visual storyteller exploring the human connection to nature, place and change.

-I blend a cinematographer’s visual instinct with a journalist’s curiosity, building trust quickly and capturing moments that feel honest and alive.
-My feature documentary Hurley - executive produced by Patrick Dempsey - premiered at Toronto’s Inside Out Film Festival and later streamed on Hulu.
+I combine a cinematographer’s visual instinct with a journalist’s curiosity, building trust quickly in the field and capturing moments that feel honest and lived in.